aryansable009/Ethereum-Next-day-Price-Prediction-with-Sentiment-Analysis-and-Machine-Learning/README.md

    - Extend the model to predict prices of other cryptocurrencies or financial assets.
    - Deploy the model as a web application or API for wider accessibility.

+## Acknowledgements

+This project is inspired by a tutorial provided by the [DataQuest YouTube channel](https://www.youtube.com/user/DataquestIO).
+The base code has been adapted with a slightly different approach, replacing the Hugging Face pre-trained sentiment analysis model with `TextBlob`, resulting in improved interpretability and better results.

+Special thanks to DataQuest for providing the foundational concepts and guidance that shaped this work.